-copy (source, dest, name=None, shallow=False, expand\soft=False, expand\external=False, expand\refs=False, without attrs=False)
+copy(source, dest, name=None, shallow=False, expand_soft=False, expand_external=False, expand_refs=False, without_attrs=False)

 Copy an object or group.
+The source can be a path, Group, Dataset, or Datatype object.
+The destination can be either a path or a Group object.
 The source and destination need not be in the same file.

 If the source is a Group object, by default all objects within that group will be copied recursively.